APY vs. NPS: Difference Between APY and NPS

 APY and NPS share some fundamental similarities:

-• Who is Atal Pension Yojana (APY) primarily designed for?
+• For whom is the Atal Pension Yojana (APY) primarily designed?

 • Can a salaried individual or an income taxpayer join APY?